vcealicu/cryptocompare-contributions/README.md

         <td>See below</td>
         <td><strong>Yes</strong></td>
         <td rowspan=2>Either one pair is required for bids or asks.
 Both bids and asks can be supplied in the same message.
 If the update is a snapshot these fields are optional.<br/><br/>
-        Values must be expressed in the FROM symbol units.
+        Price values must be expressed in the TO symbol units and volume values must be expressed in the FROM symbol units.
 See examples</td>
     </tr>
     <tr>
         <td>asks</td>